-Allan C. Golston, president of the United States Program, leads the foundation’s efforts to advance educational opportunity and student achievement in the United States to ensure that all students – and particularly low-income students and students of color – receive a high-quality education that leads to success in college and their careers.
-He oversees the U.S. Program’s major areas of investment—Education, Economic Mobility and Opportunity, Special Initiatives, and Family Homelessness and Community Grants in Washington State.
+Allan C. Golston leads the foundation’s efforts to advance educational opportunity and student achievement in the United States to ensure that all students — and particularly low-income students and students of color — receive a high-quality education that leads to success in college and their careers.
+He oversees the U.S. Program’s major areas of investment — Education, Economic Mobility and Opportunity, Special Initiatives, and Family Homelessness and Community Grants in Washington State.

 Allan believes education provides a bridge to opportunity unlike any other in America, and he is committed to ensuring all young people have the education and opportunity they deserve.
 This includes a deep focus on equity in education and using data to get to better outcomes for students of all backgrounds.

 Allan’s professional background is in finance, health care, and education.
 He holds an MBA from Seattle University and a bachelor’s degree in accounting from the University of Colorado.
-Allan is an active community volunteer and serves on the boards of a number of regional and national organizations, including Charter Schools Growth Fund, Harley-Davidson, and Stryker Corporation.
+Allan is an active community volunteer and serves on the boards of a number of regional and national organizations, including Charter Schools Growth Fund, Gates Philanthropy Partners, Stryker Corporation, and Harley-Davidson.